xpqz/dyalog-docs/release-notes-v19-0/docs/language-reference-changes/memory-manager-statistics.md

-In simple terms, when a `WS FULL` error occurs that triggers a handler, i.e. an expression executed via `⎕TRAP` or `:Trap`,  the reserved workspace in the *WS Full Buffer* is released to provide additional memory space for that expression to execute.
+In simple terms, when a `WS FULL` error occurs that triggers a handler, that is, an expression executed via `⎕TRAP` or `:Trap`,  the reserved workspace in the *WS Full Buffer* is released to provide additional memory space for that expression to execute.
 When the expression terminates, the system removes the memory that it had previously released, reserving it once more for another potential `WS FULL`.

 Note that until a `WS FULL` handler starts, the memory allocated to the *WS Full Buffer* is unavailable and inaccessible for any other purpose, thereby reducing the amount of active workspace available (`⎕WA`).